Turning Point of Tampa Addiction Treatment Tampa Florida

 • The person gives informed consent for voluntary placement in a treatment facility.

-• Medical professionals file a petition with the circuit court for involuntary placement.
+• Medical professionals file a petition with the circuit court for involuntary inpatient placement if the person meets the criteria.

 The receiving facility cannot file a petition with the court for involuntary placement unless they have documented clear evidence the person is mentally ill, is in danger of self-neglect, and poses a threat to themselves or others.